len0rd/bitfield/README.md

 --json5      : force json5 input format (need json5 python module)
 --no-json5   : never use json5 input format
+--fontcolor  : color to use for font and stroke.
+Hex code ("#000000") or name
 ```

 ### alpha.json